Yanson32/Amazing-Walls/README.md

 **aw_photoalbum_filter:** This filter allows for the modification of the photoalbum array of pictures.In the single-photoalbum.php file

+**aw_tax_filter:** This filter allows for the modification of the taxonomy display in single template files.

 ## Custom Fields
 * Photo
 * Related